 • Leads vs. new customers vs. loyal customers

-• Interest in specific products or services (for example, a fitness studio might have segments for yoga students, pilates students, HIIT students, and so on).
+• Interest in specific products or services (For example, a fitness studio might have segments for yoga students, pilates students, HIIT students, and so on)

 • Engaged vs. unengaged subscribers